eladrich/pyrallis/docs/api.md

 When using the collection definition from `typing` the inner types will also be checked recursively.
 For example, one can define a `#!python typing.Tuple[int,float,typing.List[int]]` type and the conversion will be done accordingly.

 Reading sequences and dictionaries is done using the `yaml` syntax.
 Notice that tuples and sets use the same syntax as lists, where the conversion happens after loading the arguments.
-For dictionaries, the keys must be space seperated so the entire dictionary should be wrapped in string quotation marks.
+For dictionaries, the keys must be space separated so the entire dictionary should be wrapped in string quotation marks.

 ```console
 $ python train_model.py --worker_inds=[2,18,42] --worker_names="{2: 'George', 18: 'Ben'}"